Summit of Kebnekaise.

 The eastern route to Kebnekaise

-The Eastern Route is a shorter, unmarked trail of 15 km round trip, estimated to take about 8-12 hours depending on physical condition and the season.
-It presents significantly more challenges than the Western Route, with difficult sections such as crossing the Björling Glacier and climbing along the Via Ferrata.
-The trail’s accessibility can vary greatly from year to year and with the season.
+The Eastern Route is a shorter, unmarked route of around 15 km round trip, typically taking 8–12 hours depending on fitness level and season.
+It is significantly more challenging than the Western Route, with demanding sections such as crossing Björling Glacier and climbing via a via ferrata.
+Conditions can vary greatly from year to year and throughout the season.

 Recommendation to go with a guide

-For those without experience in glacier hiking and climbing, it is strongly recommended to go with a guide.
-STF Kebnekaise offers guided tours that include all necessary safety equipment, such as a backpack, poles, harness, helmet, and crampons (if needed).
-In winter, the same path is used for ski ascents.
+If you lack experience in glacier travel and climbing, it is strongly recommended to go with a guide.
+STF Kebnekaise offers guided tours where all necessary safety equipment is included, such as a backpack, poles, harness, helmet and crampons (if needed).
+In winter, the same route is used for ski ascents.

-We advise against attempting the Eastern Route without a guide from STF or an authorized mountain guide (SBO).
-These guides have extensive knowledge of the mountain, current conditions, technical sections, and the trail route.
+We advise against attempting the Eastern Route without a guide from STF or a certified mountain guide (SBO).
+These guides have extensive knowledge of the mountain, current conditions, technical sections and the route itself.

 Risks and safety requirements

-Hiking the Eastern Route involves more risks that require specific knowledge and equipment.
-One of the greatest hazards is rockfalls, which are difficult to predict during the climb.
-The glacier crossing, where crevasses and snow bridges can collapse, is also a risk.
-Since the glacier is constantly shifting, its structure changes from year to year, making it necessary to have the proper knowledge and equipment for safe glacier travel.
+Hiking the Eastern Route involves higher risks and requires specific knowledge and equipment.
+One of the main hazards is rockfall during the climbing section, which can be difficult to predict.
+The glacier crossing also presents risks, as crevasses and snow bridges may collapse.
+Since glaciers are constantly moving, their structure changes over time, making proper knowledge and equipment essential for safe travel.

 STF Kebnekaise owns and maintains the Via Ferrata system, which is inspected every other year and checked before each guided tour.
 However, the system is not inspected at other times, so STF is only responsible for safety during its guided tours.
 Using the Via Ferrata without STF or SBO guides is at your own risk.